Tensor Renormalization Group Meets Computer Assistance: RG map and the master function

 The idea to define $L$ and $R$ is simple: we have to "cut" the l.h.s.~of \cref{eq:AADD2LR} vertically into two halves, assigning the left half to $L$, and the right half to $R$.
 The contraction of two $A$'s and the diagrams defining $X$ can both naturally be cut in two halves.
-We also have to take into account that some diagrams cancel.

 We expand in powers of $b$.
 Let $n_L$ (resp. $n_R$) denote the order of the left (resp. right) half of a diagram in $b$.
 Since here we only need $b_L$ and $b_R$ to first order, we have to keep diagrams where $n_L\le 1$ or $n_R\le 1$.

 We start by discussing the diagrams obtained by expanding \cref{eq:AADD2LR} to $O(b^2)$.
 These are the diagrams in \eqref{eq:TT}, with diagrams from \eqref{eq:aa-prob} cancelled out.
 These are the most important diagrams.
 A few remaining diagrams, which are $O(b^3)$, will be dealt with below.